ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

     source myvenv-hub/bin/activate
     ```

-4. Install the required python packages by running the below command.
+4. Run the below commands to goto `api` folder.

+    **Note:** Don't forget to replace the `/Users/xyz/envizi-integration-hub-app` with your folder structure.

     ```
+    cd /Users/xyz/envizi-integration-hub-app/api
+    ```

+5. Install the required python packages by running the below command.
+    ```
     python -m pip install -r requirements.txt
     ```

-5. Run the below commands to set the environment properties
+6. Run the below commands to set the environment properties

     **Note:** Don't forget to replace the `/Users/xyz/envizi-integration-hub-app` with your folder structure.